Mary Harron: Views

 Harron has been at times labelled a feminist filmmaker, in part due to her film on lesbian feminist Valerie Solanas, I Shot Andy Warhol, as well as a lesbian storyline within her 2011 teenage Gothic horror film The Moth Diaries (2011).
 She has consistently denied this label, although she considers herself a feminist.
 In a 2006 interview, and then again during an interview in 2012, she stated:

 I feel that without feminism, I wouldn't be doing this.
 So I feel very grateful.
 Without it, God knows what my life would be.
 I don't make feminist films in the sense that I don't make anything ideological.
 But I do find that women get my films better.
 Women and gay men.
 Maybe because they're less threatened by it, or they see what I'm trying to say better.

 She is a member of Film Fatales, a women's independent filmmaker collective.

 Asked about her Canadian identity in a 2014 interview, Harron stated that she mostly felt "just not American".
 She stated that, to her, being Canadian meant "You don't think you're at the center of things."
 She also felt that, unlike American directors, she was not "a moralistic filmmaker.
 I'm not trying to tell people what to do, and I'm not trying to lead...
 I'm interested in ambiguity."

 Although her films deal with controversial materials, like American Psycho, in the opinion of director Buffy Childerhose, she does not put emphasis on gore and violence.

 Personal life

-Harron lives in New York with her husband, filmmaker John C. Walsh and their two daughters.
+Harron lives in New York with her husband, filmmaker John C. Walsh.
+They have two daughters.